 Reality is wrong.
 Dreams are for real, Tupac Shakur.

 Prison is often described as a “black hole”.
 It’s an apt metaphor; prison is a mysterious and hidden place where little light of public scrutiny shines.
-Yet the way this metaphor is used misses the powerful density of black holes, their role in shaping everything around us.
-Some of us may never go inside prison, but to use this metaphor a little more scientifically if prisoners are in a “black hole” prisons shape everything about the world outside.
+Yet the way this metaphor is used misses the powerful density of black holes and their role in shaping everything around us.
+Some of us may never go inside a prison, but if prisoners are in a “black hole” prisons shape everything about the world outside.
 These kids may be “locked away” from public view yet none of us can resist the gravitational pull of what Angela Davis calls “the prison industrial complex”.

 According to the Australian Institute of Health and Welfare the national rate of Aboriginal juvenile incarceration is 31 times that of non-Indigenous young people.
 Once inside Reiby it was devastating to see that all the boys I worked with were Aboriginal with the one exception being a boy from Tonga.
 Most of the boys described jail as a stabilising factor in their lives, somewhere they actually got to go to school, be fed, have a place to sleep.
 Yet all were emphatic that “you don’t want to be here”, it was a place of loneliness, isolation and fear.
 As one boy explained “you always have to watch your back in here”.

-The storyboard for Doing Time works in two parts.
+Doing Time has two parts.
 One part is a reality sequence where the boys provide glimpses of their daily rituals, and another part is a dream sequence where the boys experiment with alternate ways of experiencing this reality.
 The two parts overlap, filmed in the same small courtyard the boys spend their days in.
 The gaps between reality and dreams is small, but in this tiny gap lies a power of possibility, as Tupac Shakur once said; “reality is wrong, dreams are for real”.